clixell/clixell-content/help-docs/Text.md

 }
 ```

-You should call it `cxl-styles-config.json` and replace the stylesheets link at the top with your own stylesheet.
+You should name the json file `cxl-styles-config.json` and replace the stylesheets url with your own stylesheet.